 Hello!
-I’m Emma B (real name withheld to protect my family).
-When I was nine, my father told me that he was a transsexual and ‘came out’ to me, dressed in women’s clothes.
+I’m Emma Thomas.
+I’m in my mid-fifties, I used to be a secondary school teacher and now I garden full time.
+When I was 11, my father told me that he was a transsexual and ‘came out’ to me, dressed in women’s clothes.
 For complicated reasons (mostly because my mother was very ill), I lived alone with him while he transitioned, until I left home at 18.
 He took hormones, had extensive electrolysis and an operation which had some complications.
 He had a lot of trans friends over to stay, including a sex worker he had an intense relationship with and some who used me as ‘cover’ to help them pass.
 I think the idea was that if they were seen on the street with a kid then people wouldn’t look too closely at the hair and make up.
 It’s difficult to recall how well this worked, but we weren’t confronted at all.
 The British can be very polite.
 This was over 40 years ago, and I have had a number of encounters with transsexuality and transgenderism since then.

 A note on language